hacks-guide/Guide_Vita/docs/adrenaline.md

 * Download 'VitaDB downloader' from the app downloader
 * Also download 'PKGj' to download Vita games for free.
 * Open VitaDB downloader, search by Most Downloaded, and install Adrenaline
 * Back out and launch Adrenaline.
-It will ask you to press X to install requisites, do so, and then exit again.
+It will ask you to press X to install requisites, do so, and then close itself.
 * Launch Adrenaline.
 Press X to the prompt.
 It will download more stuff, then ask you to press X. Enjoy.
 Who needs a FTP client?
+You can download another thing with VitaDB that will let you download homebrew for the PSP.

 #### Section I - Prep Work